ECO Canada’s EYC Internship Program subsidizes up to 50% of a new hire’s salary

 “It’s about what their voice can bring to the organization,” Supriya says.
 And hosts who want to get the most out of the program can benefit most by giving their interns real, meaningful work.
 “Most of the young professionals that come out of university in this sector are motivated to work hard to solve a problem.
 They go the extra mile because they want the fruits of their labour to make a difference.”

 Unleashing that “something” within a new intern doesn’t require magic.
 To Supriya, it’s simple: “Get to know your interns.
 Get to know them as a human, not only as your worker.
 Understand what gets them up in the morning and what keeps them up at night; their hobbies and interests.
 They’ll come in handy.
-Those little things that make them unique is the value-add to your organization.”
+Those little things that make them unique are the value-add to your organization.”